ciaran101/ciaran101/README.md

-<h3 align="center">Hi, I'm an aspiring software engineer, passionate about all things tech</h3>
+<h3 align="center">Hi, I'm an aspiring software engineer, passionate about all things tech.
+Learning the basics</h3>

 - 🔭 I’m currently working on a Spring Boot course.